AlphaBravoCompany/ab-training-labs/rancher-advanced/day-1/section-3-labs/README.md

 Make sure you have uninstalled RKE2 in the Cleanup section of the last lab, then run the command below to install K3s.

 `curl -sfL https://get.k3s.io | K3S_KUBECONFIG_MODE="644" K3S_KUBECONFIG_OUTPUT="/ab/kubeconfig/k3s.yml" INSTALL_K3S_VERSION=v1.17.3+k3s1 sh - && export KUBECONFIG=/ab/kubeconfig/k3s.yml`  {{ execute }}

+Let's take a look at the notes.
+Please note it will take approximately `30 seconds` for the nodes to be in a `READY` state.

 `kubectl get nodes`  {{ execute }}